What is Nashville PRIDE's mission statement?

 Decisions concerning the festival, finances, friends, fundraising, and all other Nashville PRIDE functions and events are made at Nashville PRIDE Board meetings.
 Board members vote on all major decisions.

 Please, ATTEND a BOARD MEETING!
 They are OPEN TO THE PUBLIC, and actively posted on our website calendar.
-The Board loves hearing input from the community.
-These meetings are the best place to get involved in Nashville PRIDE.
+If you wished to be placed on the agenda please email email@example.com.

 How can I volunteer?